 - talking to users (requirements gathering)

-- produce specifications for new or modified systems
+- producing specifications for new or modified systems

-- liaise with other IT staff such as programmers to produce
+- liaising with other IT staff such as programmers to produce new systems

 They are also responsible for user training and feedback.
 Travel is a key feature of the job as the majority of work is undertaken at clients' premises.

-Arts and humanities graduates (with 2.1 degrees) should be able to demonstrate their interest in computers and IT, and a postgraduate IT conversion course can be useful.
+Arts and humanities graduates (with 2.1 degrees) should be able to demonstrate their interest in computers and IT; a postgraduate IT conversion course can be useful.
 Employers often require candidates to meet high standards in programming aptitude tests.